 4) Experiment with products.
 No one can tell you what specific products will work best on your hair.

-5) Kinkier hair often responds better to creamier/thicker moisturizers.
+5) Kinkier hair often responds better to creamier/thicker moisturizers and sealants.

 6) Your hair will be drier during the winter months.
 You may have to re-apply moisture more often.